movementlabsxyz/MIP/MD/md-38/README.md

 ### D2: Provide Staged Approaches for Networks Building on the Atomic Bridge and Fast Finality Settlement

-**User Journey**: Developers can reference approaches spawned from these desiderata to understand how to build networks using the Atomic Bridge and Fast Finality Settlement with a fixed token supply **in stages.** For example, developers can initial roll out a network using the **"Free Execution" approach and then transition to the "Noble Attester"** approach and so on.
+**User Journey**: Developers can reference approaches spawned from these desiderata to understand how to build networks using the Atomic Bridge and Fast Finality Settlement with a fixed token supply **in stages.** For example, developers can initially roll out a network using the **"Free Execution" approach and then transition to the "Noble Attester"** approach and so on.
 Some formats may be more suitable for certain stages of network development and release than others.

 **Justification**: Developers need a clear understanding of how to build networks using the Atomic Bridge and Fast Finality Settlement with a fixed token supply in stages.
 This allows developers to roll out networks in a more controlled and manageable way.